zama-ai/concrete/docs/tutorial/comparisons.md

 #### Notes

 - It can result in a single table lookup, if x and y are assigned (because of other operations) the same bit-width, and that bit-width can store `x - y`.
-- Alternatively, this can be achieved in two table lookups if only one of the operands is assigned a bit-width bigger than, or equal to, the bit width that can store `x - y`.
+- Alternatively, two table lookups can be used if only one of the operands is assigned a bit-width bigger than, or equal to, the bit width that can store `x - y`.

 #### Pros